Château de Brest: An ideal geographic location

-The castle was thus built on a rocky outcrop carved out which the river has cut into the cliff at its mouth in the estuary.
-Since the place overlooks and dominates the sea, it controls access to the Penfeld and the lower reaches of the Élorn towards Landerneau, all whilst overlooking a major part of the roadstead and its entrance : the Goulet de Brest.
+The castle was thus built on a rocky outcrop which the river has carved out of the cliff at its mouth in the estuary.
+Since the place overlooks and dominates the sea, it controls access to the Penfeld and the lower reaches of the Élorn towards Landerneau, all whilst overlooking a major part of the roadstead and its entrance: the Goulet de Brest.

 History

 Origins

 The site was inhabited during the Lower Palaeolithic (300,000 BC) and in the Neolithic agricultural activity occurred on the site.
 Other coastal populations are known in the 6th and 4th centuries BC and the rocky spur was occupied until the end of the Iron Age.
 Its remarkable position allows a hypothesis that the site held a prehistoric fortification, but the first fort of which evidence remains is from the Roman era.

 Around 500 BC, a tribe of merchants and sailors in leather barks known as the Osismii peopled the region.
 To them are to be attributed the gold coinage discovered around Brest, as well as a road predating the Roman presence in the area.
 The tribe's territory (roughly equivalent to today's Finistère) was bordered to the south by the territory of the Veneti and to the east by that of the Curiosolites, with its capital at Vorgium (Carhaix).
 This end of the world (Finis terrae) only saw Roman occupation very late in the Roman period.